 Juvenile delinquency is at an all time high in Japan, and so in a move that might seem a little overzealous in retrospect, the government passes the ‘Battle Royale Act.’
 Stick a classroom of children on an abandoned island.
 Hand out weapons.
 The rules are simple: fight to the death.
 Yeah, that’ll sort ‘em out.

 Despite the somewhat cooky premise, Battle Royale really is a disturbing movie.
 There was a lot of controvesy when the film released, echoing similar attitudes towards the book upon which it’s based.
 And you can kind of see why.
 The actors are young, unrefined, and honest in their performances.
 There’s a real sense of transgressive violence, with imagery that will stay with me for a long time.
-Flashes of gunfire in the dark, legs caught on twisted roots, whiplash switches of personality from vulnerable to vicious… Such moments come thick and fast once the games begin.
+Flashes of gunfire in the dark, legs caught on twisted roots, whiplash shifts in personality from vulnerable to vicious… Such moments come thick and fast once the games begin.

 But what’s it all for, in the end?
 I’m not convinced Battle Royale has a strong, singular statement of intent.
 As events reach their climax, you might feel shaken, confused, and a little lost.
 I certainly couldn’t find a moral to the madness.
 Even so, I’m convinced Battle Royale has a lot to say.